sebtech33/Templates/unRAID/docker/README.md

 So you can name one `proxy` for all your reverse proxied apps so you can use the container name as a hostname instead of using an IP.

 > :information_source: By doing it this way you have to use the internal port and not the external port.
 For apps that has conflicting ports see if they have an enviroment variable to change the internal port.

 &nbsp;

 ### Docker PUID, PGID and UMASK

-&nbsp;

 #### PUID and PGID